ArcanaFramework/fileformats/docs/source/detection.rst

 ----------

 In the basic case, *FileFormats* can be used for checking the format of files and directories against known types.
-Typically, there are two layers of checks, ones performed on the file-system paths alone,
+Typically this will involve checking the file extension and magic number if applicable

 .. code-block:: python

     from fileformats.image import Jpeg

     jpeg_file = Jpeg("/path/to/image.jpg")  # PASSES
-    jpeg_file = Jpeg("/path/to/image.png")  # FAILS!
+    Jpeg("/path/to/image.png")  # FAILS!

-The second layer of checks, which typically require reading the file and peeking at its contents for magic numbers and the like
+    fake_fspath = "/path/to/fake-image.jpg"

+    with open(fake_fspath, "w") as f:
+        f.write("this is not a valid JPEG file")

+    Jpeg(fake_fspath)  # FAILS!

+To check whether a format matches without attempting to initialise the object use the :meth:`FileSet.matches()` method

 .. code-block:: python

-    fspath = "/path/to/fake-image.jpg"

-    with open(fspath, "w") as f:
-        f.write("this is not a valid JPEG file")

-    jpeg_file = Jpeg(fspath)  # FAILS!
+    if Jpeg.matches("/path/to/image.jpg"):
+        ...

 Directories are classified by the contents of the files within them, via the